everdro1d/jpackage-gui/README.md

 * Option File Repository - A single directory where the user is recomended to save their option files.

 ---

+## Usage

+### Creating An Installer
+1. Enter the minimum required options for the jpackage program; the input directory, the main jar, the installer type, and the name of the application.
+2. Configure any other options in the Generic or OS specific panels.
+3. Click the "Create Installer" button.
+4. Profit.
+5. Extra tip: Save the options as a file for easy future use.

+### Locale & Language
+In the settings window, you can change the language from a dropdown.
+This dropdown reads the locale files in the locale directory to populate the list.
+The locale directory can be opened using the button with a folder icon to the right of the dropdown, and more locales can be found on the github page under the locale directory.
+This github directory can also be quickly opened using the "Open External" button to the right of the locale directory button.

+Locale files use JSON formatting for convenience when translating.
+When creating translations, rename the file to "locale_[code]", with [code] being the [ISO 639-3](https://en.wikipedia.org/w/index.php?title=ISO_639) three-letter code for the language, and place your file in the locale directory.
+Re-open the settings window and your locale should appear.
+If you've done everything correctly and it still isn't showing up, please contact me with the locale information you're trying to add as the validation may have gone askew.
+I've had to fix and add some locales by hand.

+Please note, changing the Display Language currently requires a restart of the application.

+---

 ## Installation

 ### Windows